CmmdrYale/Exercises/Readme.txt

 Hello darling!

-This file contains several exercises that can feature as possible exam questions.
+This folder contains several exercises that can feature as possible exam questions.
 Good luck!